hpc2n/selecting-modules/docs/toolchains.md

 # Compiler toolchains

+!!! note "Objectives"

+    - Learn about compiler toolchains and what they are
+    - Be able to find which compiler toolchains are installed
+    - Be able load the compiler toolchain you want

 A large proportion of the software at Swedish HPC centers is built using the EasyBuild software deployment framework.
 Under this framework, software is built around so-called "toolchains"---compatible groups of C (and Fortran) compilers, linear algebra packages, MPI libraries, and other fundamental packages that underlie the more familiar packages that users typically work with.
 Most HPC centers recommend